pulumi/docs/pulumi-hugo/themes/default/content/blog/create-aks-clusters-with-monitoring-and-logging-with-pulumi-azure-open-source-sdks/index.md

 ---
+title: Create AKS Clusters with Monitoring and Logging
-title: "Create AKS Clusters with monitoring and logging using Pulumi-Azure open source SDKs"
+h1: "Create AKS Clusters with monitoring and logging using Pulumi-Azure open source SDKs"
 date: "2019-05-08"
 meta_desc: "Use the Pulumi-Azure open source package to create Azure Kubernetes Service clusters with AD service principals."
 meta_image: "hero.png"